Chimamanda Ngozi Adichie: Early life and initial stage career

-Writing career
+Career

+2003: Literary debut and publication struggle

 While studying in the US, Adichie started researching and writing her first novel, Purple Hibiscus.
 She sent her manuscript to publishing houses and literary agents, who either rejected it or requested that she change the setting from Africa to America, so as to make it more familiar to a broader range of readers.
 Eventually, Djana Pearson Morris, a literary agent working at Pearson Morris and Belt Literary Management, accepted the manuscript.
-Morris recognized that marketing would be challenging, since Adichie was Black but neither African-American nor Caribbean.
-Morris submitted it to potential publishers until it was eventually accepted by Algonquin Books, a small independent company, in 2003.
-Fourth Estate published the novel in the United Kingdom in 2004, while Kachifo Limited published it in Nigeria in the same year.
-According to Otosirieze Obi-Young, the novel has been translated into more than forty languages.
+Although the agent recognized that marketing would be challenging, since Adichie was Black but neither African-American nor Caribbean, she submitted it to publishers until it was eventually accepted and published by Algonquin Books, a small independent company, in 2003.
+In 2004, Fourth Estate published the novel in the United Kingdom, while Kachifo Limited published it in Nigeria.
+During those time, Adichie hired literary agent Sarah Chalfant of the Wylie Agency to represent her.
+Purple Hibiscus has been translated into more than forty languages.

+2006–2012: publication of Half of a Yellow Sun and The Thing Around Your Neck; public speaking success

+After her first novel, Adichie began writing her second one Half of a Yellow Sun, on which she worked for four years.
+Because the novel expands on the Biafran conflict during the Nigerian Civil War, Adichie employed her father's memories of the Biafran War, as well as reading books, including Buchi Emechetas 1982 novel Destination Biafra.
+The novel was first published in 2006 by Anchor Books, a trade-paperback imprint of Alfred A. Knopf, who also released the book later under its Vintage Canada label.
+It was published in France as L'autre moitié du soleil in 2008, by Éditions Gallimard.

+While completing her Hodder and MacArthur fellowships in 2008, Adichie started compiling short stories that she had already published in magazines.
+Twelve of the stories were collected in her third book and first short-story collection, The Thing Around Your Neck, which was published by Knopf in 2009.
+In the same year, she delivered a TED Talk titled "The Danger of a Single Story".

+On 15 March 2012, Adichie became the youngest person to deliver a Commonwealth Lecture.
+The presentation was given at the Guildhall in London, addressing the theme "Connecting Cultures".
+Also in 2012, she delivered a talk titled "We Should All Be Feminists" for TEDxEuston in London.